b0x68/hello-world/README.md

 # hello-world
 mandatory hello world project

-this is brian.  new to github. learn.
+this is brian.  new to github. here to learn.